 - Turn out the dough onto a lightly floured work surface and knead gently to work out any large air bubbles.
 Roll out into a rectangle, roughly 10×12 inches, and cut into 12 1-inch strips.
 Double the long strips of dough in half and twist to form the breadsticks.

 - Arrange breadsticks on the baking sheets.
 Brush generously with the butter mixture and sprinkle with Parmesan.

 - Bake for 12-15 minutes, until lightly browned.
 After about 8 minutes, rotate the baking sheets to ensure an even bake.

 - Brush breadsticks with the remaining butter mixture while still hot and serve warm, or freeze (see note).

 - To freeze, wrap in foil in a single layer (up to six breadsticks at a time works best).
 To reheat, place foil packet on a baking sheet in a 350°F (180°C) oven for about 15 minutes, or until heated through.
-To reheat individual breadsticks, remove from foil, wrap in a paper towel and microwave for 30 seconds to 1 minute.
+To reheat individual breadsticks, remove from foil, wrap loosely in a paper towel, and microwave for about 30 seconds.